wp-plugins/quick-contact-form/readme.txt

 == Changelog ==

+= 5.4 =
+*	Added dropdown to sidebar widget so you can select named forms

 = 5.3 =
 *	Changed the order of the columns in the form settings page
 *	Made it easier to swap between named forms in the settings pages